-- Goal 1: Provide accessible and inclusive parks and facilities - > Goal 2: Create a walkable, bikeable, and interconnected City by providing a network of regional - > Goal 3: Conserve and restore natural areas to
+- Goal 1: Provide accessible and inclusive parks and facilities to support community interests and recreation needs. - Goal 2: Create a walkable, bikeable, and interconnected City by providing a network of regional and local trails to community destinations. - Goal 3: Conserve and restore natural areas to support wildlife, promote ecological functions, and connect residents to nature and the outdoors.

-- > Goal 4: Activate parks and facilities through vibrant - > Goal 5: Support public art through programs, parks, and public spaces that reflects Tualatin's - > Goal 6: Promote Tualatin's unique identity, economic vitality, and community cohesion through parks and natural - > Goal 7: Manage and maintain quality parks, facilities, and programs through outstanding customer service, stewardship.
+- Goal 4: Activate parks and facilities through vibrant programs, events, and recreation opportunities for people of all ages, abilities, cultures, and interests. - Goal 5: Support public art through programs, parks, and public spaces that reflects Tualatin's unique identity, heritage, history and expressive character to create a distinct sense of place. - Goal 6: Promote Tualatin's unique identity, economic vitality, and community cohesion through parks and natural resources, historic preservation, events and programs, placemaking and tourism - Goal 7: Manage and maintain quality parks, facilities, and programs through outstanding customer service, stewardship, and sustainable practices.